tgkz/Showstats/README.md

 $ cd projects
 $ git clone https://github.com/kubernetes/kubernetes
 ```
-Note that we have kubernetes git repo in $HOME/projects/kubernetes
+Note: We have kubernetes git repo in $HOME/projects/kubernetes

 ### Installing
 Download latest showstats source fils and install into you specific directory and then add it to the PATH environment variable.